-- introduce a women's leadership and development group - improve awareness on diversity, inclusion and belonging in the workplace through reviewing our policies and practices, commitment to D,E&I training. - Develop a cross gender mentorship programme
+- partner with MercerMarsh Benefits to ensure our pay strategy and job levelling are equitable and fair throughout the global and UK organisation. - continue to improve awareness on diversity, inclusion and belonging in the workplace through reviewing our policies and practices, commitment to D,E&I training.